Mazlumsert1/Lsd-Report/README.md

 + Travis CI trigs the push and runs the tests.
 + Then Forge is trigged by Travis CI and deploy the changes to the remote server.

 You can think of Laravel Forge as, administration UI on top of Digital Ocean.
-Where we not required to learn server administration skills, laravel forge automates deployment! in that way we can spend more time on our code instead of devops.
+Where we not required to learn server administration skills, laravel forge automates deployment!
+It's important to note that laravel forge does not provide the servers, it's a UI that simplyfies the tasks.
+In that way we can spend more time on our code instead of devops.

 ### 1.2.
 Development process